×

 If you have not spent a lot of time in Cabarete, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Cabarete, Dominican Republic, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Cabarete for a long period or frequently visit, buying a home could be a good investment.
 Owning a property allows you to build equity over time and could provide a potential source of rental income if you choose to rent it out when you're not there.
 On the other hand, renting a home in Cabarete might be a better option if you're not sure about your long-term plans or if you prefer not to have the responsibilities of home ownership.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also means you won't have to worry about property maintenance or other costs associated with owning a home.
 It's also important to consider the local real estate market in Cabarete.
 If property prices are high and continue to rise, buying a home could be a good investment.
 However, if prices are low or stagnant, it might be more cost-effective to rent.
 In conclusion, whether you should buy or rent a home in Cabarete, Dominican Republic, depends on your personal and financial circumstances.
-It's a decision that should be made after careful consideration and, if possible, with the advice of a real estate professional," remarked one expat in Cabarete, the Dominican Republic.
+It's a decision that should be made after careful consideration and, if possible, with the advice of a real estate professional," said one expat in Cabarete.

 What should I pack when moving to Cabarete?